Irudhi Suttru: Plot

-Dev takes advantage of the situation by calling Madhi to Delhi for a cultural exchange tournament and makes her fight with a heavyweight Russian boxer, who knocks out Madhi in 30 seconds.
+Dev takes advantage of the situation by calling Madhi to Delhi for a cultural exchange tournament and makes her fight with a heavyweight Russian boxer, Natalia, who knocks out Madhi in 08 seconds.
 A demotivated Madhi is then approached by Dev with an indecent proposal, to which she reacts by injuring him.
 Dev takes revenge by getting her arrested on false theft charges.
-Prabhu/Adi comes to the rescue and bails her out.
+Prabhu/Adi comes to the rescue and bails her out by paying one lakh rupees.
+The junior coach states that they would have to pay a considerably lower amount if Madhi had agreed to stay in jail for a few days.
+To this, Prabhu/Adi states that he would have bailed her out even if he had to pay one and a half lakh.
 He later takes Madhi to Delhi to get her a wild-card entry into the World Boxing Championship, to be held in Goa, two months later.
 Many people in the association, including Lux, accuse Madhi of offering sexual favours to Prabhu/Adi.
 Ignoring all the accusations, Madhi works hard, enters the tournament representing India and goes on to win the semifinal.

-One hour before finals, Dev refuses to sign Madhi's boxer entry to the match and blackmails Prabhu/Adi to resign immediately if he wants to see Madhi in the final, with the same Russian boxer who knocked her out in Delhi.
+One hour before finals, Dev refuses to sign Madhi's boxer entry to the match and blackmails Prabhu/Adi to resign immediately if he wants to see Madhi in the final, with Natalia in Delhi.
 Prabhu/Adi resigns from his government job, and Madhi who gets to fight in the final round is dejected after learning about Prabhu/Adi's resignation.
-She keeps losing points in the early rounds and gets badly injured before Prabhu/Adi shows up at the stadium and indicates her to attack her opponent's arms to make her weak as Genghis Khan did to his enemies.
+She runs to the quarter allocated to Prabhu/Adi and questions his decision.
+To which he replies that, Madhi has to play for herself, him and thousands of other Indian girls who dream to enter the sports arena.
+A reluctant Madhi leaves for the match after stating that the fact Prabhu/Adi resigned for her shows his love for her.
+In the match, she keeps losing points in the early rounds and gets badly injured before Prabhu/Adi shows up at the stadium and indicates her to attack her opponent's arms to make her weak as Genghis Khan did to his enemies.
 Madhi follows the game plan and knocks out the opponent with seconds to go in the final round.
-Dev quickly jumps into the ring to take the credit for training Madhi, but she heavily punches him and runs to Prabhu/Adi.
+Dev quickly jumps into the ring to take the credit for training Madhi, but she overpowers him for all his mischieves he did to her and runs to Prabhu/Adi.
 Madhi and Prabhu/Adi hug each other, showing their emotional reunion.
+Prabhu/Adi whispers to Madhi, "My Muhammad Ali".